Using Wing with Zope

-Wing IDE is an integrated development environment that can be used to develop, test, and debug Python code running under Zope2 or Zope3.
+Wing is a Python IDE that can be used to develop, test, and debug Python code written for Zope2 or Zope3.
 Wing provides auto-completion, call tips, and other features that help you write, navigate, and understand Zope code.
 Wing's debugger can be used to debug code in the context of the running Zope server, in response to page loads from a browser, and can work with Zope's code reloading features to achieve a very short edit/debug cycle.

 Wing's code intelligence and debugging support work with Products, External Methods, file system-based Scripts and Zope itself.
-Wing IDE is also useful for Zope-based frameworks like Plone (see Plone Quickstart).
+Wing is also useful for Zope-based frameworks like Plone (see Plone How-To).

 Before Getting Started